Alou Diarra: 2009–2011

 Prior to the start of the 2010–11 season, Diarra was heavily linked with a move to the champions Marseille.
 On 14 July, Marseille manager Didier Deschamps confirmed that the club was negotiating with both Diarra and Bordeaux for a transfer.
 A week later, Bordeaux president Triaud stated that Marseille had failed to meet the player's €7.75 million release clause and that Diarra was likely not going to be leaving the club.
 Despite Marseille remaining hopeful a deal could go through, on 30 July, a deal was declared dead.
 Diarra later stated that he was happy to remain at Bordeaux and see out the rest of his contract.
 The defensive midfielder opened the new campaign scoring two goals in the first six matches of the season in wins over Paris Saint-Germain and Lyon.

 On 16 October 2010, Diarra was involved in a controversial dispute, which resulted in the player being banned from playing league football for six matches.
-After receiving a yellow card booking from referee Wilfriend Bien in the team's 1–0 win over Auxerre, Diarra responded by pushing the referee with both hands.
+After receiving a yellow card booking from referee Wilfried Bien in the team's 1–0 win over Auxerre, Diarra responded by pushing the referee with both hands.
 He was immediately shown a red card and dismissed from the match.
 After walking off the field, Diarra turned back, walked over to Bien and apologized for the confrontation.
 After the match, Diarra apologized again for the incident.
 He was supported by his former coach Laurent Blanc who stated that Diarra made a simple mistake that he immediately regretted as soon as he realized what he did.
 Diarra was initially suspended for three matches, however, following a November tribunal by the Ligue de Football Professionnel, his suspension was upgraded to six matches.
 Diarra returned to the team on 27 November playing only the first half in the team's 1–1 draw with Lille.